 DCYF social caseworkers have consistently cooperated with the standing SSBC order that parents receive a minimum of 3 visits per week.
 Incorporating foster parents and/or extended family members as resources to host and supervise visits is a big part of this.
 The effort by DCYF staff in coordinating these visits is greatly appreciated.
-Of note, many cases already have the three weekly visits up and running at the time of the referral and intake with SSBC, reflecting significant systemic change within the Department.
+Of note, many DCYF social workers already have the three weekly visits up and running at the time of the referral and intake with SSBC, reflecting significant systemic change within the Department.
+In most cases, the cooperation of the social workers assigned to these cases is heartening and integral to the success of our families.

-Role of CASA
+Role of CASA (Court Appointed Special Advocates)